AguaClara/Textbook/Flocculation/Floc_Design.rst

 Now that we have the basic parameters defined, we can start to design the details of the flocculator, starting from the physical dimensions.

-Horizontal-Horizontal Flow Flocculators
+Horizontal-Horizontal flow flocculators
 =======================================

 Horizontal-Horizontal flocculators can be easily designed to have an optimal :math:`\Pi_{H_eS}`.
 Our current understanding is that the optimal value to achieve uniform velocity gradients and to allow the flow to fully expand is when :math:`\Pi_{H_eS} = 6`.
 The flow geometry can be optimized to reduce construction costs by varying the relationship between :math:`S` and :math:`W`.
 The dimension :math:`W` is in the vertical direction and thus increasing W will increase the water depth and reduce the plan view area of the flocculator.
 If land area is constrained and the cost of roofing is considered it is very likely that the optimal solution will require :math:`W>S`.

-Horizontal-Vertical Flow Flocculators
+Horizontal-Vertical flow flocculators
 =====================================

 1. Input parameters